 Deadlines are always much earlier than the deadlines for admission.
 Filing an application for a tuition waiver does not guarantee that it will be awarded.
 Tuition waivers awarded for fall enrollment pay most tuition expenses for nine credit hours in the first fall and spring.
 Those awarded for spring enrollment pay most tuition expenses for nine credit hours in spring only.
 Those enrolling in the summer are not eligible for tuition waivers.

-A limited number of graduate assistantships are available to M.P.H students who live close enough to come to campus.
-Graduate assistants typically work 10 or 20 hours per week, for which they receive a stipend, and a partial tuition waiver.
-You need to have been accepted into the program, and to submit a separate application for a graduate assistantship to the office administrator in the School of Health Studies.
+A limited number of graduate assistantships are available in the School of Health Studies.
+Graduate assistants typically work 10 or 20 hours per week, for which they receive a stipend and a partial tuition waiver.
+You need to have been accepted into the program, and to submit a separate application for a graduate assistantship to email@example.com.

 Yes.
 The majority of M.P.H students at NIU work full-time.